acageduser/DMA-Attack-Firmware-Customization/README.md

 #
 #
 # The Project

-This project has begun, however it is currently in development and not yet completed.
-(Augest 12 2024)
+### This project has begun, however it is currently in development and not yet completed.
+(Updated: September 13 2024)

 ## 1. Introduction information:
 #### 35T
 This project will be using a 35T: Squirrel device.
 75T and 100T devices will be different!